 Ghost experiences at GGJ

 Gamejams are another creative outlet for our developer.
-One of the games he’s made earlier for GGJ is quite unconventional: it’s about a boy learning about his own experience, where this experience is pictured as himself in the form of a ghost, with the things that he did in the previous play session.
+One of the games he’s made earlier for GGJ is pretty original: it’s about a boy learning about his own experience, where the experience is pictured as himself in the form of a ghost.
+With the things that he did previously.
+In the previous play session.
 “You play, and it’s impossible to accomplish what you have to do alone: time’s up!
 You have to start over!
 And then you see the ghost doing what you just did.
 You learn how to use that ghost to later help you reach goals.
-I wanted to make it a complete game, but in the end only 3 levels were made for that gamejam”, David comments.
+I wanted to make it a complete game, but in the end only 3 levels were made for that gamejam”.

 When players enjoy the result